 ground in badger hole diggings.
 The entire open (treeless) park is underlain by

-35 years ago, I was privileged to of had the opportunity to map the State Line diamond district south of Laramie.
+In 1977, I was privileged to of had the opportunity to map the State Line diamond district south of Laramie.
 Thanks to Dr. Dan Miller (RIP), I was able to add to the known number of known diamond deposits that had been discovered in the district by David Eggler, Chuck Mabarak and Mac McCallum - all excellent geologists.

 I really enjoyed mapping kimberlites the State Line district and educating myself about characteristics of diamond deposits.
 My work, education, mistakes and successes would provide a foundation for future work on other diamond and colored gemstone deposits both for my research at the Wyoming Geological Survey, as a consultant for mining companies and VP of US Exploration for DiamonEx Ltd. For me, I was living my dream job.